AeronRoemer/list-name-app/README.md

 Today:
 1. [x] Pass list data to next view
 2. [x] Create header for view
-3. Create loading functionality for view
+3. [x] Create loading functionality for view
+    * [x] dots
 4. Beautify Pages
+    * Tailwind CSS
-5. Investigate JS/React/Etc
+5. [x] Investigate JS/React/Etc
+    * Advantages of the server-first architecture for this project: With a client first (using React, Vue etc) Django's built-in support for templates, forms, and other front-end goodies are basically thrown out the window.
+Current setup leveraged built in Django views and templates, forms, the built-in login interface, etc.
+    * graceful degreadation? (works without JS but is nicer with JS)

 Next:

-* Consider Front End
-    * Headers/Footers
-    * Views
-    * Format List
-* Consider 'Loading' wait screen for name retrieval.
 * Consider Auth
 * Consider Error Handling for User
 * Date Added Functionality/ 'Most recent'